Nikki Haley to Newsmax: US 'Can't Survive' VP Harris as President

-The United States "can't survive" a President Kamala Harris, so all efforts must be taken to elect a GOP nominee who can defeat President Joe Biden — and former President Donald Trump isn't the right candidate for the job, Nikki Haley, one of the candidates for the nomination, said on Newsmax Saturday.
+The United States "can't survive" a President Kamala Harris, so all efforts must be taken to elect a GOP nominee who can defeat President Joe Biden — and former President Donald Trump isn't the right candidate for the job, Nikki Haley, one of the candidates for the nomination, told Newsmax on Saturday.

 "I think President Trump was the right president at the right time but I don't think he's the right president going forward," Haley, a former South Carolina governor who served as U.S. ambassador to the United Nations under Trump, told Newsmax's "America Right Now."